Canadian Oil Price

 What You Should Know

-• Western Canadian Select (WCS) is the most important oil price index in Western Canada.
+• Western Canadian Select (WCS) is the most important oil price index in Western Canada and has the ticker symbol USCRWCAS.

 • The price received by Canadian oil producers is often based on WCS.

-• Limited transportation infrastructure causes a large discount in WCS in relation to West Texas Intermediate (WTI).
+• Limited transportation infrastructure used to cause a large discount in WCS in relation to West Texas Intermediate (WTI).

 • Most oil trade in North America is priced based on WTI.